ligato/cn-infra/docs/tutorials/03_rest-handler.md

 	REST rest.HTTPHandlers
 }
 ```
+Note that the dependency is defined as an `interface`, therefore it can be
+satisfied by any object that implements the interface methods.
+The `rest.HTTPHandlers`
+interface is defined in `https://github.com/ligato/cn-infra/rpc/rest/plugin_api_rest.go`.

-And now we can set the instance in our constructor.
-Most of plugins have
+Then, we can "wire" the dependency (i.e. set the instance) in the plugin's
+constructor.
+Note that we use the default REST plugin provided by the Ligato
+infrastructure (`rest.DefaultPlugin`).
+Most Ligato insfrastructure plugins
-default plugin instance define as a global variable that can be used.
+have a default plugin instance defined as a global variable that can be used.

 ```go
 func NewMyPlugin() *MyPlugin {